Oct 4, 2025 | Archives, Country Home

 This may account in small part to the increase in the size of farms but not farmland.

-Combating Famrland Loss
+Combating Farmland Loss

 While increasing the number of mouths to feed every year, we are simultaneously decreasing our farmable land and green spaces.